Legal Aid Agency data breach

 Revised contingency arrangements

-The LAA has announced revised contingency arrangements.
+The LAA announced revised contingency arrangements.

-Key changes will take effect from 27 June.
+Key changes took effect from 27 June.

 Civil